boldingd/EclipsePhaseContent/HumbleBeginnings.md

 However, joual, an informal style of Quebecois French, has become the unofficial common language of the collective, owing to the fact that several of the movement's founders where French Canadian (and poor), and most of their early discussions and documents where written first in idiomatic Quebecois French.
 (This is much to the chagrin of those same founders, who wanted to avoid anything so divisive and privileged as an official language.)

+> **0514NOMAD**: This explains the uptic of Quebecois idioms I've been seeing on the @-net.
+> And here I thought I'd just made that much of an impact…
+>
+> **plasmage**: Oh hey, maybe you can translate for \@Curé when he gets worked up and goes full-French.
+>
+> **H0N-3**: That's interesting!
+> There are a lot of French Canadians out here on Titan!
+>
+> Where where you from?
+> Maybe I know someone from the same place!
+>
+> **0514NOMAD**: Well, technically I'm from Ontario.
+> The languages are nearly identical, but don't tell any of the boys from Montreal I said that…
+>
+> **Curé**: Hah!
+> Too late, we're *already here*!

 A particular variant of Barsoomian is also becoming common — "Barsoomian" being the common name for the creole of French and Arabic commonly spoken in the Sufi and Maker communities on Mars.
 This is happening in spite of the fact that there are very few native speakers of the language in the collective; instead, it appears to be happening because the language is common enough on the circle-A network, and because it is at least partly intelligeable to speakers of both French and Arabic.
 (Of course, the Skyward variant is based on Quebecois rather than continental French, and even includes a few English loan-words and idioms.)

+> **0514NOMAD** It's honestly amazing how deeply the languages of our youth stick with us.
+> I've been speaking Barsoomian for more than a decade and people still comment on how much of my Canadian French influence bleeds through into the way I speak it.
+>
+> **Curé**: And why *shouldn't* it?
+> The *Académie française* died with the Fall, unless they've set up a new one on Titan just to fuck with me personally.
+>
+> **anarcat**: I can assure you, as a Titanian citizen, that no such vote has come up in the Plurality.
+> So you're good.

 ## Member Collectives